prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware/dash-hardware.md

 Well, even if you have a powerful GPU like the [GTX 1080](/crypto-mining/gtx-1080-review/), you should stick to Dash mining ASICs.

-In this guide, we're going to be taking a look at the most powerful dash ASIC miner on the market.
+In this guide, we're going to be talking about Dash mining, and whether or not it's profitable in 2019.

 ## The Best Dash ASIC Miner